mmlacak/crochess/README.md

 git clone https://github.com/mmlacak/crochess.git
 ```

-Other possibility is to just download zip file instead.
+Or, you could just unpack downloaded zip file into a folder.

 ### Compiling the book

-Open terminal in folder where you cloned repository, and type:
+Open terminal in folder where you've cloned repository, and type:

 ```
 ./gfx.sh